kgaboriau/BattleShip/README.md

 <b>Assumptions Made:</b>
 - The ships cannot be rotated on the grid
 - Grid size will not change (constant 8x8)
+- The game end statistics are only interested in number of ships sunk not names of ships sunk

 <b>New Skills Aquired:</b>
 - JS language structure